Presencial, Online, Streaming

 Syllabus:

-• Sustainability reporting: Impact of the new regulation on Sustainability Reporting (CSRD) and management practices for impacts, risks and opportunities in sustainability matters.
+• Management practices for impacts, risks and opportunities in sustainability matters.

 TOPIC 4.
 COMPANY INFORMATION SYSTEMS (ERP, CRM, BI, etc.)